engineeringwitharavind/Python/README.md

 ### Python Tutorials

-If you are new to programming or Python,Then, there are plenty of tutorials and documentations available to get you started.
-Here are a few links which might be of help:
+If you are new to programming or Python, Here are a few links which might be of help:

-- [Python Programming:](https://pythonprogramming.net/introduction-to-python-programming/) A turorial with videos about the basics of python.
+- [Python Programming:](https://pythonprogramming.net/introduction-to-python-programming/) A video turorials about the basics.

-- [Python Geeks for Geeks:](https://www.geeksforgeeks.org/python-programming-examples/) If you are comformtable with basics,then dive into this website.You can learn more here in depth.
+- [Python Geeks for Geeks:](https://www.geeksforgeeks.org/python-programming-examples/) If you are comformtable with basics, then dive into this website.
+You can learn more here in depth with code snippets.
+Cheers!